 One major concern is the co-existence of women and transgender women.
 Women who have been sexually assulted raised the concern that they are afraid of having both women and transgender women in the same bathroom.
 Lesbians also think that transgenderism “erases lesbians.”
 They feel that transgender women would pressure them into sex, showing that transphobia goes beyond the non-LGBTQIA+ community.

 Another concern is where transgender people compete in sports.
 Past research on testosterone showed that high testosterone leads to better sports performance.
 Transgender women have, thus, been targeted as having more advantage compared to cisgender women.
-According to Scientific American, however, there has been no clear elationship between testosterone and performance.
+According to Scientific American, however, there has been no clear relationship between testosterone and performance.
 Reports also show that transgender people face more anxiety, depression, and bullying, which do not serve as advantages.
 The doubt against transgender women also leads to questioning successful cisgender female atheletes as transgender.

 Keep in mind that the above concerns could be relevant reasons or excuses for anti-transgenderism.
 Above all, this issue stems from gender normativity.